shahab00x/bshorts/README.md

 The Bastyon SDK offers full TypeScript support through a dedicated type definitions package.
 These definitions provide strongly typed interfaces for SDK events, methods, and responses, allowing you to:

-- Write safer and more predictable code.
+- Write safer and more predictable code
-- Detect potential issues during development.
+- Detect potential issues during development
-- Enjoy a smoother integration process with Bastyon API.
+- Enjoy a smoother integration process with Bastyon API

 For detailed information about available types and how to use them, refer to the official type definitions package: